casefabric/guide/docs/mendix/overview.md

 Case Management actions.
 [Interact with cases](usecases.md) explains more on how to interact with the case model within your application.

+**IMPORTANT** The current release requires an external database setup for Postgres or Microsoft SQL Server.

 ## Inside the Mendix Runtime

 CaseFabric Dynamic Case Management runs **inside** the Mendix App being built.